-But her name I will not speak.
+Her name I will not speak.
 When she was born, she was given no name.
 When she lived, she was known only by me.
 When she died, no one knew of her sacrifice.
-The memory of her gentle smiles, so contrasted with her strong dragon wings protruding out of her willowy back, belonged to me alone.
+The memory of her gentle smiles, so contrasted with the strong dragon wings protruding out of her willowy back, belonged to me alone.
 No one else could understand her struggles; no one else could understand her sacrifice.
 Her memory is mine alone; her name belongs only to me.
 While I live, her courage and friendship will never be forgotten, and when I die, no one will remember her pale, freckled face.

 3387 Era Qaraev

-Another Livyahak was already here, and the shadows of his wings flickered on the stone wall.
+Another livyahak was already here, and the shadows of his wings flickered on the stone wall.
 I did not want to fight, but I needed the food.

 “I only want one loaf.”

 The boy flinched at my whispered voice, but his wings, displaying venom injectors on each tip, folded behind his back.
 After glancing quickly at the ten other children in the room, he seemed relieved that they were still asleep, an eyelid covering each of their ashen eyes.
 I glanced at him again before sitting down and shifting my focus to the small slot in the iron door.
 But I would not turn my back and continued watch him out of the corner of my eye, waiting for any sign of aggression.

 It was before dawn, or at least, what I knew as the dawn.
 All I could guess was the dawn happened when they lit the lamps in the tunnels beneath Black Towers.
 Outside of training manuals and educational pamphlets, this underground world and the constant cycling through tests and training were all that I had ever known.
 I never knew what was coming next, but I did know that some of us would die during each test.
 Nakavar could only have the fittest livyahaks survive to join his army.